edkhrian/eslint-plugin-format-sql/README.md

 [![NPM][npm-icon]][npm-url]

 ESLint plugin to format SQL queries inside any SQL template tag using [pg-formatter](https://github.com/gajus/pg-formatter).
-This plugin keeps code's indent during a formation.
+One of the key features of this plugin is keeping code's indent after a formation.

 ## Installation
-Install the plugin first
+Install the plugin first:
 ```bash
 npm install --save-dev eslint-plugin-pg-formatter
 ```